Durham Museum (Omaha): Trish and Dick Davidson Gallery

-The Trish & Dick Davidson Gallery has a variety of transportation and commerce exhibits.
+The Trish and Dick Davidson Gallery, located at track level, has a variety of transportation and commerce exhibits.
 Bekins Moving & Storage restored 1922 Mack flatbed truck and wall displays tell the story of one of Omaha's great companies.
 Buffett Grocery Store replica store front of the original Buffett Grocery Store that opened in 1915.
-O Scale Model Train has layout with a depot and diorama that represents Union Pacific's double track main line from Omaha to Ogden during the 1950s.
+O Scale Model Train has layout with a depot and diorama that represents Union Pacific's double track main line from Omaha to Ogden, Utah, during the 1950s.

 The following train cars and locomotives are on display: